jfriedly/bedrocklinux-website/markdown/1.0alpha3/install.md

 ### {id="add-users"} Add users

-The userland tarball you installed earlier with two users, "root" and "brroot".
+The userland tarball you installed earlier comes with two users, "root" and "brroot".
-"root" is the normal root user.  "brroot" is actually the same user (both have UID 0); it is simple an alternative login which will always log in to Bedrock Linux's core rather than a shell from a client.
+"root" is the normal root user.  "brroot" is actually the same user (both have UID 0); it is simply an alternative login which will always log in to Bedrock Linux's core rather than a shell from a client.
 While "brroot" is not required, it is quite useful as a fall-back in case the you would like to use a shell from a client for root and that client breaks.